MichaelStott/tech-squawks/web/content/_index.md

 The goal of Tech Squawks is to provide straightforward explanations of cloud computing concepts using short W3-esque examples of brief self-contained AWS apps that can be swiftly built and deployed.

-In an effort to make these tutorials accesible to those without AWS access and reduce costs, examples are designed to be compatible with
+In an effort to make these tutorials accesible to those without AWS access and minimize costs, examples are designed to be compatible with
 [LocalStack](https://localstack.cloud/), a framework for running AWS cloud applications on the user's local machine, whenever possible.